e2ebridge/e2e-transaction-logger/README.md

 ### ProcessLogger

-A process logger allow to trace processes.
+A process logger allows to trace processes.

 __Example__